seralexeev/untype/packages/orm/README.md

 # 🐘 untype/orm

 This library is a wrapper around `PostGraphile`, facilitating an ORM-based approach for database management.
 It allows for efficient and type-safe operations on a relational database, treating it as an arbitrarily nested graph of objects.
-The library extensively employs [@untype/pg](../pg) for database communication.
+The library extensively uses [@untype/pg](../pg) for database communication.

 > PostGraphile empowers you with the full strength of `PostgreSQL` through an exquisitely designed, extendable, customizable, and highly efficient GraphQL server.